hongyisyue/3dStuff/README.md

 https://hongyixue.netlify.app/

-# If running locally:
-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-In the project directory, you can run:
+If running locally: In the project directory, you can run:
+### `npm i`
 ### `npm start`

-Runs the app in the development mode.\
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+Other scripts:
 ### `npm test`
 *no test available at the moment
 Launches the test runner in the interactive watch mode.\